 Recommended and Background readings & videos or films: Some readings or videos or films are only recommended.
-These will be listed at the end of each class entry, always preceded by RECOMMENDED ONLY:
+These will be listed at the end of each class entry, always preceded by RECOMMENDED ONLY, and highlighted in gray.

-You are NOT expected to read or to view these recommended items; I list them just in case you have extra time and want more information re a particular topic, or should be aware of certain sources.
+You are NOT expected to read or to view these recommended items; I list them just in case you have extra time and want more information re a particular topic, or should be aware of certain sources-or in case you wish to dive more deeply into a topic after the course has concluded.
 Most of the recommended readings are available on the CANVAS website.
-The instructor will sometimes offer brief comments on or summaries of the recommended readings.
+The instructor may occasionally offer brief comments on or summaries of the recommended readings.